-To see vector software in action, watch the time-lapse video below.
+To see vector graphics software in action, watch the time-lapse video below.

-See how Laura builds her image out of shapes by connecting points to create each shape and curve?
+See how Laura builds her image by connecting points to form each shape and curve using the node and pen tools?
 That's vector art.
-Vector design is essential for marketers and graphic designers.

 Is it vector art or graphic design?